Real-Time Adaptive Feedback Control of a Supersonic Dual-Stream Jet: Numerical Setup and Active Flow Control Methodology

-where $\rho_a$ is the density at the actuation slot, $V_a$ is the center local actuator velocity, and $A_a$ is the actuation area. $\overline{\rho}_e$ and $\overline{u}_e$, are the time and spatially averaged density and streamwise velocity at the nozzle exit (NE in figure~\ref{fig:config_mesh}), while $A_e$ is the nozzle exit area.
+where $t_\text{tot}$ is the total time duration of the actuation signal, $\rho_a$ is the density at the actuation slot, $|\vec{V}_a|$ is the local velocity magnitude evaluated at the centerline, and $A_a$ is the actuation area.
+Although $\vec{V}_a$ varies along the slot, the centerline magnitude is used as the representative value for determining $C_\mu$, since the actuation profile is approximately uniform except close to the slot edge, as shown in Fig.~\ref{fig:AFC_SCs}a. $\overline{\rho}_{e,b}$ and $\overline{u}_{e,b}$, are the time and spatially averaged density and streamwise velocity at the nozzle exit (NE in Fig.~\ref{fig:config_mesh}) for the baseline flow, while $A_e$ is the nozzle exit area.
 To characterize the performance of each control case, the thrust coefficient $C_T$ is also calculated as

-where the thrust is integrated through the nozzle exit and $(\cdot)_\infty$ denotes the freestream condition.
+where $\overline{\rho}_e, \overline{u}_e$, and $\overline{P}_e$ are the time-averaged density, streamwise velocity, and pressure at the NE, respectively.
+The thrust is integrated through the NE and normalized with the chamber pressure $P_c$ and nozzle throat area $A_t$.

-To ensure the dynamical model is informed by the appropriate flow dynamics, various sensor configurations (SC) are considered, as shown in figure~\ref{fig:AFC_SCs}(\textit{b}).
-SC1 follows both the shock-induced separation near the nozzle lip and the splitter plate shear layer, and SC2 aims to detect the vortex-induced pressure waves that propagate from the SPTE region.
-Meanwhile, SC3 purely follows the shear layer instability, while SC4 restricts all sensors to the aft-deck surface.
+To ensure the dynamical model is informed by the appropriate flow dynamics, various sensor configurations (SC) are considered, as shown in Fig.~\ref{fig:AFC_SCs}b.
+SC1 places sensors along both the shock-induced separation near the nozzle lip and the splitter plate shear layer, and SC2 aims to detect the vortex-induced pressure waves that propagate from the SPTE region.
+Meanwhile, SC3 distributes sensors within the shear layer, and SC4 restricts all sensors to the aft-deck surface.
 The sensors in SC4 are also positioned in the same locations as the pressure transducers in the experimental setup~\cite{berry2016investigating}, making SC4 the most practical configuration.